SWOOP: Top-k Similarity Joins over Set Streams: Join Framework and Baseline

 The framework supports three operations: (i) $topk()$ retrieves the join result $T$ at index time $\indextime$; (ii) $set\_index\_time(t)$ sets the index time to $t\geq \indextime$; (iii) $insert(r_i,t_i)$ sets the index time to $t_i\geq \indextime$ and inserts a new set $r_i$ into the index.
 Sets must be inserted in the order of their appearance in $R$.
 The index time can never decrease.

 \paragraph{Baseline} The baseline algorithm implements stock $\stock$ as a binary tree ordered by descending similarity of the pairs, i.e., the top-$k$ pairs are ranked first.
 Window $W$ is implemented as a FIFO queue that can be iterated and supports the usual peek/pop/push operations.
+We discuss the three operations in the join framework.